ToddG/experimental/interview-questions/graph01/problem.md

     ]
 """

-Q: Can you remove c?
+Q: Can you remove 'c'?
 No.
-Q: Can you remove b?
+Q: Can you remove 'b'?
 No.
-Q: Can you remove a?
-Yes, and transitively b and c, but only within the a subgraph
+Q: Can you remove 'a'?
+Yes, and that will transitively remove 'b' and 'c', but only within the 'a' subgraph

 * You can only remove root level items

 It seems to me, that the root level items are the only items without dependendencies.
 Therefore, they are the only ones that can actually be removed.
 This means that if an item is a root level node, and it is later made to be a dependency of another item, then it is no longer a root level node.
+This also means that if a node was a dependency, but that parent node is removed, then that node is removed if it's not referenced anywhere else, or if it's a system node, it's moved to the root level.

 * Updating a node's dependencies updates for all instances or placements of that node